Oxen-AI/oxen-release/DataPointLevelVersionControl.md

 # CelebA Example

 To illustrate the power of Oxen, let's work with the [CelebA dataset](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
 This dataset has over 200,000 images of celebrities as well as attributes about their faces.
 Tracking the input images alone is no small feat.
-If you were to add the images directory alone to a git repository it would quickly become apparent that the tool was not built for this use case.
+If you add the images directory alone to a git repository it would quickly become apparent that the tool was not built for this use case.

-Adding the images with Oxen is the exact same commands you know and love from [git](https://git-scm.com/).
+Staging and committing the images in Oxen is an easy two step process.

 ```bash
 $ oxen add images/
 $ oxen commit -m "adding all the images in the dataset"
 ```

-If you have ever tried to index hundreds of thousands of images into `git` or even `git lfs` you will see Oxen is a [significant performance boost](Performance.md).
+If you have ever tried to index hundreds of thousands of images into [git](https://git-scm.com/) or even [git lfs](https://git-lfs.github.com/) you will see Oxen is a [significant performance boost](Performance.md).

 ## Going Beyond Versioning Files